 Conflicts of interest may be actual, potential or even just a matter of perception.
-Since these situations are not always clear-cut, you need to fully disclose them to your supervisor and HR Business Partner who will work with the Corporate Ethics Officer and the appropriate Legal Department personnel so that we can properly evaluate, monitor and manage them.
-Equifax officers and directors should report these matters to the Corporate Ethics Officer and the Office of Corporate Secretary.
+Since these situations are not always clear-cut, you need to fully disclose them to your supervisor, the Legal Department and the Corporate Ethics Officer so that we can properly evaluate, monitor and manage them.

-- Avoid conflict of interest situations whenever possible. - Always make business decisions in the best interest of Equifax. - Discuss with your supervisor and HR Business Partner (or the Corporate Ethics Officer and Office of Corporate Secretary if you are an Equifax officer or director) full details of any situation that could be perceived as a potential conflict of interest. - Think ahead and proactively address situations that may put your interests or those of an immediate family member in potential conflict with Equifax.
+- Avoid conflict of interest situations whenever possible. - Always make business decisions in the best interest of Equifax. - Discuss with your supervisor full details of any situation that could be perceived as a potential conflict of interest.
+You should also disclose the situation to the Legal Department and the Corporate Ethics Officer. - Think ahead and proactively address situations that may put your interests or those of an immediate family member in potential conflict with Equifax.